 Chaotic Evil is a fun alignment to play because you are the freest of all the alignments and you also pursue your own interests.

-It is the perfect alignment for a sociopathic cannibal, a short-tempered barbarian who uses their strength to get what they want, and a vampire who wants to spread vampirism.
+It is the perfect alignment for a criminal mastermind, a short-tempered barbarian who uses their strength to get what they want, and a vampire who wants to spread vampirism.

 You may also like these articles